 Aside from being the preferred retirement plan of the self-employed, a Solo 401K plan is also a great way to invest in precious metals, real estate, start-up businesses and tax liens.
-A self-directed solo 401k Plan is also a preferred choice for those seeking to take out a solo 401k loan, since each solo 401k participant may borrow the highest limit allowed.
+This is also a preferred choice for those seeking solo 401k loan option, since each solo 401k participant may borrow the highest limit allowed.

 Providers Offering Solo 401k Loan Options